Loading...

 About Silver

 Silver is one of the precious metals commonly used for jewellery.
 It is a white and bright metal that is suitable for jewellery made with semi-precious stones.
 Silver is traditionally used for tableware and coins and is associated with wealth and glamour.
+However, silver will tarnish naturally over time.

 What Is Sterling Silver?

-High-quality Silver From Abelini
+High-Quality Silver From Abelini

-• Nickel Free: We make sure that our silver is completely nickel free.
+• Nickel Free: We make sure that our silver is completely nickel-free.

-• Plating: We use high standard gold and rhodium plating.
+• Plating: We use high-standard gold and rhodium plating.

 • Strict quality control and the latest processing techniques are used.